How Superhero Movie Fans Can Get Into Comic Books

 Not only will they give you an idea of which stories you’ll want to explore, but they will also give you the background you need to delve into these stories without wondering who is who and what has come before or after.
 This is especially true of characters whose movies deviate from the comics.
 Be aware, though, there are spoilers in the book in terms of the outcome of famous storylines that you might want to read.

 Experts on YouTube

-It helps to know an expert in comics who can you point you in the right direction as to how to start reading stories.
+It helps to know an expert in comics who can point you in the right direction as to how to start reading stories.
 If you don’t know one, there is always YouTube.
-There are tons of videos out there profiling a character, story line, or event.
+There are tons of videos out there profiling a character, storyline, or event.

 Comics Explained is probably the most thorough of these series.
 Each video breaks down its topic into detailed pieces, providing a play-by-play of each story along with commentary by the narrator, Rob, and including actual panels and art from each comic profiled.
 Rob moves fast, cramming in as many details as he can so that by the end, you are practically an expert on the subject itself.
 If you are looking for something a little less intense, try WatchMojo, Looper, or Screen Rant for a quicker, less in-depth analysis, usually in a list format.